 Discover our content on the most innovative technological topics covered by industry experts

-At this time of the year, many companies assess product roadmaps, define projects and schedules, allocate resources, and assign budgets for the upcoming year.
+Companies continually assess product roadmaps, define projects and schedules, allocate resources, and assign budgets for meeting their business needs.
 Since managers and project teams will be held accountable to working within these constraints, it is important to fully understand the many factors of developing an electronic product and account for them during the planning phase.

 The following identify the major considerations for planning the design and development of a custom electronic device, with a focus on setting realistic expectations for cost, schedule, and risk.